Sophie Ingle: Club career

 Ingle began her football career with boys' team Vale Wanderers.
 Despite making an appeal to the Football Association of Wales (FAW), rules prevented Ingle from playing with the boys beyond the age of 12.
 She spent a year away from football and then had brief spells with Vale Wanderers' girls and Dinas Powys Ladies.
 This preceded the teenage Ingle's move to Cardiff City Ladies.

 After a period in the reserves, Ingle broke into Cardiff's FA Women's Premier League team during season 2007–08.
 After winning the Welsh Cup twice with Cardiff, Ingle signed for WSL outfit Chelsea Ladies ahead of the 2012 campaign.

+On 11 March 2012, she made her Chelsea debut against Brighton in a FA Cup match, helping Chelsea to a 3–0 win.

 Chelsea manager Matt Beard deployed Ingle as a central defender and praised her impact after Chelsea's 2012 FA Women's Cup Final defeat to Birmingham: "Sophie Ingle, we initially brought in as a left back but you can see from her quality on the ball and distribution and reading of the game is good as well, she has created a few goals for us with balls in behind which something we haven’t had before."

 In February 2014, Ingle left Chelsea and moved nearer to home by joining Bristol Academy.
 She rose to captain The Vixens, but the club were relegated after the 2015 season.
 Ingle became a transfer target for other clubs and decided to join Liverpool in December 2015: "Liverpool is a massive club and once I was aware of their interest there was only one team I wanted to sign for".

+In June 2018, Ingle returned to Chelsea after 5 years, signing a two-years deal with the Blues.

+In November 2023 she became the WSL record appearance holder, with 184 appearances.

+During a pre-season friendly against Feyenoord on 7 September 2024, Ingle suffered an anterior cruciate ligament injury and missed the entire 2024–25 season as a result.
+On 9 May 2025, it was announced that Ingle would leave Chelsea upon the expiry of her contract at the end of the season, having made 214 appearances for the club.

+On 8 August 2025, it was announced that Ingle had signed with WSL2 side Bristol City, 10 years after her first time with the club.
+Having had a red card which she had been shown in the previous match overturned by an FA-appointed independent Regulatory Commission, she scored her first goal of her second stint with Bristol in a 2–1 win over Durham WFC on 5 October 2025.